TaibiAboubakr/alx-higher_level_programming/0x03-python-data_structures/README.md

 2. Tuples: Tuples are similar to lists but are immutable, meaning their contents cannot be changed once created.
 They are often used for representing collections of related data.

-3. Sets: Python sets are unordered collections of unique elements.
-They are useful for tasks requiring membership testing and eliminating duplicate entries.

-4. Dictionaries: Dictionaries are key-value pairs, allowing you to store data with unique keys for efficient retrieval.
-They are a fundamental data structure for implementing mappings and associative arrays.

-5. Linked Lists: Linked lists are linear data structures composed of nodes, each containing data and a reference to the next node.
+4. Linked Lists: Linked lists are linear data structures composed of nodes, each containing data and a reference to the next node.
 They are often used when dynamic memory allocation is required.